Stocks Rise As US Inflation Falls - UrduPoint

 Stocks Rise As US Inflation Falls

-Europe and US stock markets rose Thursday as investors digested data showing a softening of US consumer inflation, potentially giving the Federal Reserve room to slow its interest rate hikes

-London, (UrduPoint / Pakistan Point News - 12th Jan, 2023 ):Europe and US stock markets rose Thursday as investors digested data showing a softening of US consumer inflation, potentially giving the Federal Reserve room to slow its interest rate hikes.
+New York, (UrduPoint / Pakistan Point News - 13th Jan, 2023 ) :Global stocks mostly rose on Thursday as investors digested data showing a softening of US consumer inflation, potentially giving the Federal Reserve room to slow its interest rate hikes.

 Europe's main bourses surpassed levels not seen in months.

 Shares in London were 0.9 percent higher.
-On Wall Street, the Dow Jones Industrial Average reversed earlier losses to push higher in mid-morning trades.
+On Wall Street, major indices shook off early weakness and also finished higher.
+Both the Dow and Nasdaq ended the session up 0.6 percent.

-After inflation soared to decades-high levels in the last year, investors had been keenly awaiting the latest US consumer price index (CPI) reading for indications about the Fed's next move.
+After inflation soared to decades-high levels in the last year, investors had been keenly awaiting the latest US consumer price index (CPI) reading for an indication of the Fed's next move.

 It showed consumer inflation in the United States slipped in December to the lowest level in over a year -- rising 6.5 percent from a year ago, the smallest increase since October 2021, the Labor Department said.